alexnyebuchan/agate-test/README.md

 Currently I am integratng a `Debounce and Map feature`, the latter allowing the user to click on countries on a map graphic, which also provides city and language data same as the list view, using the context.
 This is being done on a seperate git branch: https://github.com/alexnyebuchan/agate-test/tree/debounce-and-map-integration

+All styling done from scratch using the module system and sass.

 # Questions

 How would you optimize the performance of the list rendering, in these 2 or 3 combined lists.